-U.S. Air Force Selects Modus Operandi For ‘Smart’ Targeting Platform
+U.S. Air Force Selects Modus Operandi to Develop Modules for Targeting Platform

 Modus Operandi, a company that delivers Big Data analytics solutions for national security and commercial organizations, has been selected by the U.S. Air Force Research Laboratory (AFRL) to develop workflow modules for the Air Force targeting platform called “CATALiST,” which is designed to improve the analysis and assessment of battlefield targets.